 As the arts community prepares for this change, we recognize that now is the ideal time to provide emerging arts leaders with support and opportunities that will increase their professional skills and enable them to exercise their leadership capacity now in preparation for the future.

 CCI, in collaboration with The William and Flora Hewlett Foundation, created the California Art Leaders Investments (CALI) program to provide emerging California arts leaders with scholarships to practice leadership and enhance their professional skills.
-CALI Grants can be used to participate in national conferences, attend training workshops, working with consultants/ coaches, and to engage in resume-building activities that showcase one’s capacity to lead the arts sector.
+CALI Grants can be used to participate in national conferences, attend training workshops, work with consultants/ coaches, and to engage in resume-building activities that showcase one’s capacity to lead the arts sector.

 Decisions on CALI Grants are made quickly!
 Apply online by the 15th of any month and you'll have an answer by the 15th of the following month.